cda-tum/mqt-qmap/README.md

 - `fixed3`: each group contains exactly three variables

 The exact mapping tool also offers the `--strategy` option to enable limiting the number of swaps done per layer, which offers the following options:
-- `none` (*default*): disable bdd limiting
-- `architectureswaps`: calculate the max swaps per layer based on the longest path through the whole coupling map
+- `none`: consider whole search space
-- `subsetswaps`: calculate the max swaps per layer based on the longest path of current choice of qubits
+- `coupling_limit` (*default*): calculate the max swaps per layer based on the longest path of current choice of qubits, or if `use_subsets` is disabled considers the whole architecture
 - `increasing`: start with 0 swaps and geometrically increase the number of swaps per layer
 - `custom`: set a custom limit, needs the `--limit` option followed by a number to set the limit Using the `--useBDD` option, the mapping utilizes bdds instead of simply removing the permutations from the core routine.
+This option is not generally advised, as it is more ressource intensive in most cases, but is something to try in cases of timeout.

 ### System Requirements